 Important things to keep in mind about groups:

-- Rearrange before assigning: You can always drag-and-drop students between groups if you don’t like how Eli has paired them, or if you want to distribute your strongest reviewers more evenly through the groups, for example.
+Rearrange before assigning: You can always drag-and-drop students between groups if you don’t like how Eli has paired them, or if you want to distribute your strongest reviewers more evenly through the groups.